-Gateway.
+Default Gateway.
 This is the IP address of the gateway device that allows for contact between the Router and the remote network or host.

 Interface.
-This interface tells you whether the Destination IP Address is on the LAN & Wireless (Ethernet and wireless networks), the Internet (WAN), or Loopback (a dummy network in which one PC acts like a network-necessary for certain software programs).
+This interface tells you whether the Destination IP Address is on the LAN & Wireless (Ethernet and wireless networks), the WAN (Internet), or Loopback (a dummy network in which one PC acts like a network-necessary for certain software programs).

 Click the Show Routing Table button to view the Static Routes you've already set up.
-Click the Refresh button to refresh the screen.
-Click the Close button to close the window and return to the Advanced Routing screen.